-- HOTLINE: The Town participates in Connecticut's CT Alert ENS (Emergency Notification System), which is contracted through Everbridge. - DROUGHT EDUCATION: As part of its Water Supply Plan, the Connecticut Water Company has notified customers, municipalities and regulatory agencies through drought advisories in 2016-2018 when its reservoirs reach certain points. - OUTREACH: The Historic District Commission adopted a policy to allow for specific substitute materials to be utilized when conducting repairs or maintenance on a structure within the local historic district without the necessity of a Certificate of Appropriateness.
-The Commission hosted a workshop about funding rehabilitation of historic structures via tax credits. - REPETITIVE LOSS ELEVATION FUNDING: The Town provided one-onone guidance during the permitting process to encourage repetitive loss property owners to obtain assistance from DEEP and FEMA to acquire hazard mitigation funds to elevate structures where appropriate. - NEIGHBORHOOD MITIGATION: The Town engaged Beach, Neighborhood and Condominiums Associations during outreach efforts for the Coastal Community Resilience Study (2018).
-Each of these associations were active participants during several workshops conducted to support the preparation of the Community Resilience Study (2018). - INCIDENT NOTIFICATION SYSTEM: The Town promoted voluntary signup for Connecticut's CT Alert ENS (Emergency Notification System), which is contracted through Everbridge.
+DROUGHT EDUCATION: As part of its Water Supply Plan, the Connecticut Water Company has notified customers, municipalities and regulatory agencies through drought advisories in 2016-2018 when its reservoirs reach certain points.

+OUTREACH: The Historic District Commission adopted a policy to allow for specific substitute materials to be utilized when conducting repairs or maintenance on a structure within the local historic district without the necessity of a Certificate of Appropriateness.
+The Commission hosted a workshop about funding rehabilitation of historic structures via tax credits.

+REPETITIVE LOSS ELEVATION FUNDING: The Town provided one-onone guidance during the permitting process from 2014 through 2019 to encourage repetitive loss property owners to obtain assistance from DEEP and FEMA to acquire hazard mitigation funds to elevate structures where appropriate.

+NEIGHBORHOOD MITIGATION: The Town engaged Beach, Neighborhood and Condominiums Associations during outreach efforts for the Coastal Community Resilience Study (2016 to 2018).
+Each of these associations were active participants during several workshops conducted to support the preparation of the Community Resilience Study (2018) as a part of providing input on this HMP Update.

+INCIDENT NOTIFICATION SYSTEM: The Town promoted voluntary signup for Connecticut's CT Alert ENS (Emergency Notification System), which is contracted through Everbridge.